slatex/stexls/README.md

 Then remove old cached files located in the directory you opened with VSCode by running `rm -r <root directory>/.stexls`.

 To upgrade the pip package you can also use the upgrade script: `.\upgrade`

+## Install with extra packages

+In order to use the trefier you need to specify that you want to download more dependencies:

+Add `[ml]` to the directory path: `pip install stexls[ml]` or `pip install stexls[ml] --upgrade` if you want to upgrade.

+You can also use the script: `.\upgrade-w-trefier`

+# Uninstallation

+Uninstall using pip: `pip uninstall stexls`

+Alternatively use the provided uninstallation script: `.\uninstall`

 # Features